kjolley/BIGSdb_documentation/curator_guide.rst

 database lookup will be performed to identify any known alleles.
 An allele can be given a status of type allele when :ref:`defining<single_allele_upload>`.

+If fast scanning is enabled, there will also be an option to 'Scan selected loci together'.
+This can be significantly quicker than a locus-by-locus search against all alleles but is not enabled by default as it can use more memory on the server and requires :ref:`exemplar alleles<defining_exemplars>` to be defined.

 Options can be returned to their default setting by clicking the 'Defaults' button.

 .. image:: /images/curation/tag_scanning3.png

 Press 'Scan'.
 The system takes approximately 1-2 seconds to identify each sequence (depending on machine speed and size of definitions databases).
+Alternatively, if 'Scan selected loci together' is available and selected, it may take longer to return initial results but total time should be less (e.g. a 2000 loci cgMLST scheme may be returned in 1-2 minutes).
 Any identified sequences will be listed in a table, with checkboxes indicating whether allele sequences or sequence regions are to be tagged.

 .. image:: /images/curation/tag_scanning4.png